d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/similarity-analogy.md

 In :numref:`sec_word2vec_gluon` we trained a word2vec word embedding model on a small-scale dataset and searched for synonyms using the cosine similarity of word vectors.
-In practice, word vectors pre-trained on a large-scale corpus can often be applied to downstream natural language processing tasks.
-This section will demonstrate how to use these pre-trained word vectors to find synonyms and analogies.
-We will continue to apply pre-trained word vectors in subsequent sections.
+In practice, word vectors pretrained on a large-scale corpus can often be applied to downstream natural language processing tasks.
+This section will demonstrate how to use these pretrained word vectors to find synonyms and analogies.
+We will continue to apply pretrained word vectors in subsequent sections.

-## Using Pre-Trained Word Vectors

-MXNet's `contrib.text` package provides functions and classes related to natural language processing (see the [GluonNLP](https://gluon-nlp.mxnet.io/) tool package for more details).
-Next, let us check out names of the provided pre-trained word embeddings.

 ```{.python .input}
 import d2l